kazimosiurahman/Chatbot-Using-Pytorch/README.md

 # Chatbot-Using-Pytorch
-Building and Training a Chatbot Model using Pytorch using the Cornell Movie Corpus
+Building and Training a Chatbot Model using Pytorch on the Cornell Movie Corpus